Electronic and structural properties of RbCeX$_2$ (X$_2$: O$_2$, S$_2$, SeS, Se$_2$, TeSe, Te$_2$): Experimental and Computational Results

 Due to the weak interaction strength between Ce-moments, no signatures of long-range magnetic order appear in the magnetization data down to 1.8\,K. To explore the magnetic susceptibility at lower temperatures, AC-susceptibility measurements were performed down to 60 mK at a number of frequencies as shown in Figure \ref{fig:magnetismDR}.
 The lowest frequency ACDR data (524\,Hz) data were scaled to the DC (VSM) susceptibility data over the temperature range from 2-3\,K. Notably, the oxide shows a low-temperature susceptibility distinct from the other RbCeX$_2$ compounds.
-All nonoxide compounds (including the alloys) exhibit a peak and subsequent downturn below 0.5-1\,K, indicative of the onset of magnetic correlations and a frequency-independent ordering transition.
-In contrast, RbCeO$_2$ shows remarkably different behavior, maintaining a Curie-like behavior down to the lowest temperature measured, 60\,mK.
-The temperature-dependence is remarkably similar to previous studies of NaYbO$_2$ \cite{nyo_bordelon2019field}, which acquires an intrinsic quantum disordered ground state.
+All non-oxide compounds (including the alloys) exhibit a peak and subsequent downturn below 0.5--1\,K. RbCeO$_2$ exhibits low-temperature susceptibility measurements remarkably similar to NaYbO$_2$.\cite{nyo_bordelon2019field} Both materials exhibit no signatures of moment freezing, frequency-dependence, short-range, or long-range order down to 60~mK.
+A more in-depth comparison between the RbCeX$_2$ series and other $ARX_2$ delafossite compounds is provided in the discussion section.

-The discrepancies between the oxide and the other RbCe$X_2$ compounds are also resolved in isothermal magnetization data.
-Isothermal magnetization data collected at 2\,K and plotted in Figure \ref{fig:mvh} indicate that all compounds other than the oxide approach saturation by 14\,T. This is reflective of the substantially larger exchange field in RbCeO$_2$ resolved in Curie-Weiss fits, and the estimated saturated moment for RbCeX$_2$ (X: S, Se, Te) is $g_j J = 0.88\mu_\text{B}$, while the oxide is projected to saturate at $g_j J = 0.74\mu_\text{B}$.
+The differences between the oxide and the other RbCe$X_2$ compounds are also resolved in isothermal magnetization data.
+Magnetization data collected at 2\,K and plotted in Figure \ref{fig:mvh} indicate that all compounds other than the oxide approach saturation by 14\,T. This is reflective of the substantially larger exchange field in RbCeO$_2$ resolved in Curie-Weiss fits, and the estimated saturated moment for RbCeX$_2$ (X: S, Se, Te) is $g_j J = 0.88\mu_\text{B}$, while the oxide is projected to saturate at $g_j J = 0.74\mu_\text{B}$.
 These estimates are derived from Curie-Weiss fits from Figure \ref{fig:magnetism}, where the expected ``effective'' moment $\mu_\text{eff}$ ($\mu_\text{eff} = \sqrt{8C}$) and the powder averaged $g$-factor $g_\text{avg} = \mu_\text{eff}/\sqrt{J_\text{eff}(J_\text{eff}+1)}$ where $J_\text{eff} \approx 1/2$.